A worldsheet for Kerr: From amplitude to action

 So far, the Newman-Janis structure is hinted at by the translation operators $e^{\pm a \cdot \partial}$ appearing in the effective action.
 We can make this structure more manifest by writing the effective action equivalently as

 Our effective action is now an integral over a two-dimensional region --- a worldsheet, rather than a worldline.

 To see that this worldsheet is indeed connected to the Newman-Janis shift, let us recover this shift for the Maxwell spinor.
-The gauge field $A_\mu$ set up at a point~$x$ by the worldsheet source is an integral of a Green's function $G(x-y)$ over the worldsheet.
+First, we can read off the worldsheet current~$J^\mu$ from the action $S_\text{EFT}-Q\!\int\!\d\tau A_\mu u^\mu = -\!\int\!\d^4x A_\mu J^\mu$.
+Then the gauge field $A_\mu$ set up at a point~$x$ by this source may be written as an integral of a Green's function $G(x-y)$ over the worldsheet:

 The field strength follows by differentiation, after which contraction with $\sigma$ matrices yields the Maxwell spinor:

 where the first term comes from the non-spinning part of the action~\eqref{eq:fullSimpleAction}.
 Now the $a\cdot\partial$ operator acting on the Green's function can be understood as a derivative with respect to $\lambda$.
 This produces a $\lambda$ integral of a total derivative, which reduces to the boundary terms.
 Cancelling the first term in eq.~\eqref{eq:NJbyintegration} against the boundary contribution at $\lambda = 0$, we find simply that